 Your smartwatch is instantly faster (in speed, not actual time, silly) than watchOS 2, yet it's still able to deliver powerful new features without slowdown.

 Now that Apple watchOS 3.2 is in beta, there's a lot more to explore.
-Here's a breakdown of what we found from watchOS 3 and watchOS 3.1.
+Here's a breakdown of what we found from watchOS 3 through watchOS 3.2.

 Cut to the chase

 - What is it?
 The next version of Apple's smartwatch operating system

 - When's it out?
 Download it today

 - What will it cost?
 Nothing, it's a free upgrade!